EuroLinux/eurolinux-rpm-autopatch-patches/README.md

 ## How to use

 - Clone repository wherever You want.
-In example below repository was cloned into the `/tmp/` directory
+In the example below repository was cloned into the `/tmp/` directory
 - set `--config` in for the `./rpmpatch/patchsrpm.py` to the one that you want to use.
 Example: